Ralpina/fungalOTUpipeline/README.md

 ## Filtering and trimming sequences
 The script "6_trim_filter.slurm" will:
--reverse and complement the singlets obtained with the ITS4 (reverse primer) and trim them using ```seqtk```;
+- reverse and complement the singlets obtained with the ITS4 (reverse primer) and trim them using ```seqtk```;
--trim all contigs and singlets and filter out all sequences shorter than 100 nucleotides using ```trimmomatic```;
+- trim all contigs and singlets and filter out all sequences shorter than 100 nucleotides using ```trimmomatic```;
--convert the fastq file with clean sequences to a fasta file;
+- convert the fastq file with clean sequences to a fasta file;
--check whether some "duplicate" templates exist, i.e. singlets obtained from the same DNA (for example too short to be assembled into a contig), and select one of them based their length (using ```seqkit``` to extract lengths) and the peak area ratio of their chromatogram.
+- check whether some "duplicate" templates exist, i.e. singlets obtained from the same DNA (for example too short to be assembled into a contig), and select one of them based their length (using ```seqkit``` to extract lengths) and the peak area ratio of their chromatogram.
 In particular, the script will keep the singlet with the smallest trace peak-area ratio, but only if the singlet is longer than 150 bp;
- -produce the following files:
+- produce the following files:
  ```./results/clean_filt_singlets.fasta```
  ```./results/clean_contigs.fasta```

 WARNING: This quality filtering will not remove sequences with very high trace signals (and high phred scores) but potentially overlapping peaks.

 ## Filtering chimaeric sequences